jbillmann/GarageServer.IO/README.md

 ```js
 GarageServerIO.sendServerEvent(data)
 ```
 Send a custom event to the server.
+Use this to make custom calls to GarageServer.IO for your game.
 `data` **object literal**
-Object containing all properties pertaining to the custom event.
+Object containing all properties specific to the custom event.
 ### Server

 #### createGarageServer